 - Veterans organizations

 Each category has different tax benefits and requirements.
 While the majority of nonprofits are classified under 501(c)(3) of the IRS Code as charitable organizations, you should review the categories to determine the right choice for your nonprofit organization.

 This process is very similar to creating a regular corporation except that you have to take the extra steps of applying for tax-exempt status with the IRS and their state tax division.
-These are the steps you should take to incorporate your nonprofit:
+These are the steps to take to incorporate your nonprofit:

 - Choose a business name - Make sure to check the state-by-state information on the various laws that apply to naming a nonprofit in your state.